richsalz/draft-rsalz-2026bis/draft-ietf-procon-2026bis.md

 ### Incorporation of an Open Standard

 An Internet Standard TS or AS may incorporate an open external standard by reference.
-For example, many Internet Standards incorporate by reference the Unicode encoding scheme {{UNICODE}}.
+For example, an Internet Standard incorporates by reference the Ethernet Standard {{ETHERNET}}.
 Whenever possible, the referenced specification shall be available without restriction or undue fee using